 Read the entire study here: http://www.academia.edu/1626527/CHARACTERISTIC_GROUND-REACTION_FORCE_IN_BEGINNER_BASEBALL_PITCHING

-The point of this excerpt is that if the initial move is poorly timed and ground reaction forces are not effectively implemented then a premature fall into front foot will causes a major disruption in the kinetic chain, which forces the shoulders to generate the forces the legs could not.
+The point of this excerpt is that if the initial move is poorly timed and ground reaction forces are not effectively implemented then a premature fall into the front foot will cause a major disruption in the kinetic chain, which forces the shoulders to generate the forces the legs could not.

 To understand how destructive this error is to pitching velocity and arm health, a case study by Kibler WB and Chandler J from the publication The Kinetic Chain in Overhand Pitching, defined the math illustrating this loss of kinetic energy from the stride and the load the shoulders are forced to carry because of this loss.

 Kibler and Chandler calculated that a 20% decrease in kinetic energy delivered from the hip and trunk to the arm requires a 34% increase in the rotational velocity of the shoulder to impart the same amount of force to the hand.